 Think about it: A plant manager evaluating $500k machine won't spend 10 minutes on your form while competitors are offering quick conversations and immediate answers.

-Mistake #2: Generic, Boring Questions
+Mistake #2: Questions That Don’t Qualify

 "Company size" tells you nothing about buying intent.